Time control: Canadian overtime

 After using all of their main time, a player must make a certain number of moves within a certain period of time — for example, twenty moves within five minutes.
 In Go, players stop the clock, and the player in overtime counts out the required number of stones and sets the remaining stones out of reach so as not to become confused, whilst the opponent sets the clock to the overtime period.
 If all the moves are made in time, then another period of overtime starts — another set of stones and the timer again reset to the overtime period.
 If all the moves are not made in time, the player has lost on time.
 This is written as main time + number of moves to be completed in each time period in time period.
-In Progressive Canadian Overtime the required rate of play alters in additional overtime periods — EG 1hour + 10 in 5, 20 in 5, 30 in 5, 40 in 5 etc.
+In Progressive Canadian Overtime the required rate of play alters in additional overtime periods — e.g. 1 hour + 10 in 5, 20 in 5, 30 in 5, 40 in 5 etc.

 Chess

 Increment and delay methods

 These are the timing methods most often used in chess.

 In increment (also known as bonus and Fischer, after Bobby Fischer's patent on it), a specified amount of time is added to the player's main time after each move, unless the player's main time ran out before they completed their move.
 For example, if the time control is "G/90;inc30" (90 minutes of main time per player, with a 30-second increment each move), each player gets an additional 30 seconds added to their main time after each move, unless the player's main time ran out first.
+This is often notated as a "90+30" time control, with the first number indicating the minutes on the clock at the start of the game, followed by the number of seconds added to the clock per move.

 Under FIDE and US Chess rules, each player gets the increment for the first move as well.
 For example, with "G/3;inc2", each player starts with three minutes and two seconds on the first move.
 Not all digital chess clocks automatically give the increment for the first move; for those that don't, the increment time has to be added manually.